RuiCalvin-Wu/Page-Replacement-Algorithms/README.md

-# Page Replacement Algorithms: FIFO, LRU, OPT, and CLOCK by Rui Wu
+# Page Replacement Algorithms: FIFO, LRU, OPT, and CLOCK
-\

 I'll walk you through how each of these page replacement algorithms works, explaining both the conceptual approach and the code implementation step by step.

 ## 1. FIFO (First-In-First-Out)